frndsjoao/gamevault-api/readme.md

 - Add and manage games in your collection
 - Rate games and track platinum achievements
-- Organize by status (Backlog, Playing, Completed, etc.)
+- Organize by status (Backlog, Playing, Finished, etc.)
 - Search games via IGDB integration
 - User authentication with JWT